Nassau County Child Custody Attorney

 • Maintaining the status quo: Because children face significant transitions during a divorce, the judge will try to promote stability.
 If a parent voluntarily moves out of the family home, a parent remaining with the child(ren) may have an advantage.

-• Substance abuse: If either parent has an issue with alcohol or drug misuse, this factor will favor in granting custody to the other parent.
+• Substance abuse: If either parent has an issue with alcohol or drug misuse, this factor will favor granting custody to the other parent.

 • Domestic violence: If a parent is shown to have engaged in acts of domestic violence against the other parent, the offending parent will be less likely to be granted custody.